3 Phases of a Successful Year-End Giving Campaign

-2 min read ✭ In this post, we will go over the three phases of a successful year-end giving campaign.
+2 min to read ✭ In this post, we will go over the three phases of a successful year-end giving campaign.

-As a nonprofit marketer, you probably have a love hate relationship when it comes to your own fundraising.
+As a nonprofit marketer, you probably have a love-hate relationship when it comes to your own fundraising.
 It’s when you can drive a ton of revenue and prove our worth, yet it’s stressful.
 We want to share the three phases that we think about when it comes to year-end giving.
-We’ve titled them Mission Planning, Launch and the Extended Mission.
+We’ve titled them Mission Planning, Launch, and the Extended Mission.
 We’ll walk you through this framework and what those three key phases look like.

 Phase 1: Mission Planning

 We recommend having the mission planning phase fully completed by the end of October at the very latest.
 In this phase, you definitely want to lock in your overall year-end campaign theme, what the ask is, the general appeal, as well as build a lot of the assets for your year-end fundraising campaign.
 This includes your landing page, the general banners you’re using across social and in email.
 Next, you certainly want to dive into your segmentation.
 What key audiences are you communicating with?
 How are you communicating with them differently?
 You’ll want to schedule this out in your calendar through December and even into January.
 How are you communicating with your supporters, potential supporters and donors throughout this entire campaign?
 A video can be really advantageous to have ready to go for year end.
 If this is something you’ll be using, you definitely want to get a head start and get that all dialed in.
 The last piece is really understanding the channels you’re going to be utilizing.
 This can range from email to Facebook and Instagram ads, Google ads, Google Ad Grants, and more.
 Make sure to get those builds completed during the mission planning phase.